AliFaiizan/CyberSecProject/tasksheet4/readme.md

    Synthetic normal and attack samples are generated.

 2. **HAI-like split construction**
-   Synthetic data is split to mimic the structure of the HAI-22.04 dataset:
+   Synthetic data is split to mimic the structure of the HAI-22.04 dataset using `balance.py`:
    - Training set: 100% normal samples
    - Test set: Mostly normal with temporally grouped attacks